openstreams/wflow/doc/wflow_usage.rst

 The wflow\_sbm\|hbv.ini file holds a number of settings that determine how the model is operated.
 The files consists of sections that hold entries.
-A section is define using a keyword in square brackets (e.g.
+A section is defined using a keyword in square brackets (e.g.
 [model]).
 Variables can be set in each section using a ``keyword = value`` combination (e.g. ``ScalarInput = 1``).
 The default settings for the ini file are given in the subsections below.

 [model] Options for all models:

-ModelSnow=0
+ModelSnow = 0
-    Set to 1 to model snow using a simple degree day model (in that case temperature data is needed)
+    Set to 1 to model snow using a simple degree day model (in that case temperature data is needed).

-WIMaxScale=0.8
+WIMaxScale = 0.8
-    Scaling for the topographical wetness vs soil depth method
+    Scaling for the topographical wetness vs soil depth method.

-Tslice=1
-    Number of timeslices per timestep used in the kinematic wave formula

-UpdMaxDist=10000.0
-    Maximum distance from the gauge to apply updating to.
-Only used if you force the model with measured discharge

-Specific options for  wflow\_sbm :
+nrivermethod = 1
+    Link N values to land cover (col 1), sub-catchment (col 2) and soil type (col 3) through the N_River.tbl file.
+Set to 2 to link N values in N_River.tbl file to streamorder (col 1).

-RunoffGenSigmaFunction = 0
+MassWasting = 0
-    Use subcell runoff generation based on fitting a Sigmoid function to percentile Dems. (wflow\_sbm only)
+    Set to 1 to transport snow downhill using the local drainage network.

-updating = 0
+kinwaveIters = 0
-    Set to 1 to switch on Q updating.
+    Set to 1 to enable iterations of the kinematic wave (time).

-updateFile
-    If updating is set to 1 specify a

 sCatch = 0
     If set to another value than 0 the model will only use the specified subcatchment

-intbl = intbl
-    directory from which to read the lookup tables (relative to the case directory)

 timestepsecs = 86400
     timestep of the model in seconds

 Alpha = 60
     Alpha term in the river width estimation function

 AnnualDischarge = 300
-    Average annual discharge at the outlet of the catchment for the river wiidth estimation function.
+    Average annual discharge at the outlet of the catchment for the river wiidth estimation function

+intbl = intbl
+    directory from which to read the lookup tables (relative to the case directory)

+Specific options for  wflow\_hbv :

+updating = 0
+    Set to 1 to switch on Q updating.

+updateFile
+    If updating is set to 1 specify a file

 UpdMaxDist = 100
     Maximum distance from the gauge used in updating for which to update the kinematic wave reservoir (in model units, metres or degree lat lon)

-waterdem = 0
-    if set to 1 the ldd will be recalculated each timestep based on the DEM + the water level

-reInfilt = 0
-    If set to 1 water from the kinamatic wave reservoir can reinfiltrate in the soil

 The options below should normally not be needed.
 Here you can change the location of some of the input maps.